 Kermit the Frog is possibly the most infamous puppet of all time.
 Created by puppeteer and all round entertainer Jim Henson, Kermit came to life in 1955.
 He originally started life as an old turquoise coat that his mother threw in the dustbin.
 Seeing potential for a new creation, Henson rescued the coat, and fashioned it into a lizard like creation, with ping-pong ball halves for eyes.
 Henson established that Kermit was a frog after a few television appearances – his green frilled collar was later added to hide the seams between head and neck.

-There have been many rumours about how Kermit got his name.
+There have been many rumors about how Kermit got his name.
 Some believe it was in memory of Henson’s childhood friend, Kermit Scott.
 Dismissing this, it was then thought that Henson took the name from a sound engineer, a Mr Kermit Cohen.
 It was then thought that the namesake came from Kermit Love, a designer and constructor working on The Muppet Show.

 Kermit originally began life as a Sesame Street character, where he soon became a regular.
 He became the central protagonist of The Muppet Show, where he was performed by his creator, Jim Henson.
 When Henson passed away in 1990, Steve Whitmore took the strings.
 He is still being voiced by Frank Welker (Scooby Doo in the various Scooby Doo shows and Nibbler the Nibblonian from Futurama).